junchen1992/py-snowflake/README.md

 # py-snowflake
-Generate SnowFlake IDs and parse them back with Python.
+Generate Snowflake IDs and parse them back with Python.